 - Repeat step 4 and 5 for every other section of the wrap.
 Be sure that the fingers securely interlock.

 - Make sure the interlocking fingers of the panels all fit together securely, and that the column wraps are level.
-Begin to fasten the wraps to the plywood all along the perimeter with screws, spacing them approximately a foot apart.
-In the middle sections of each panel, place additional screws about 1 per square foot apart.
-It’s best if every screw is slightly recessed below the surface of the panels.
-Make sure not to tighten the screws more than needed.Hint: Concealing screws in crevices, beneath protruding rocks, or grout lines will help to give the column panels a cleaner, more realistic look.
+Begin to fasten the wraps to the plywood with screws, spacing them approximately a foot apart.
+It is best if screws are slightly recessed below the surface of the panels.
+Make sure not to over-tighten the screws.
+Tip: Conceal screws in crevices, beneath protruding rocks, or in grout lines to help give the column panels a cleaner, more realistic look.

-- If you are installing multiple rows of columns, you can now start the next row up.
+- If you are stacking columns, you can now start the next row up.
 Repeat steps 4-8 for the next row of column wraps to be installed.

-- A Two-Piece Column Cap is available for some columns.
+- Column caps are available in both one and two-piece styles.
+The one-piece size can be used to complete your column as sold or can be cut in half and trimmed to accommodate posts of varying sizes.
+A two-piece column cap is als oavailable for some columns.
 This cap comes as two diagonal halves, which are split through the center, to help hide the seam.
-The cut out parts in the halves of each cap allow them to be placed around existing support posts.
-PLEASE NOTE: depending on the post size, additional cutting, shimming and caulking may be required.
-The opening in the cap center is 6" X 6".
-Proceed to Step 12.
+The cut outs allow them to be placed around existing 4 or 6 inch support posts.
+Depending on the post size, additional cutting, shimming and caulking may be required.

-- To secure the column cap in place, apply adhesive to the top sections of the column wraps and to the wood sub frame.
+- To secure the column cap, apply adhesive to the top sections of the column wraps and to the wood sub frame.
 Set the cap in place, pressing down firmly.
 If using the two piece cap, glue the two halves together around the existing post.
-Then follow up with screws to hold the cap piece to the panels and sub-structure (toe-nailing through the bottom on a diagonal).
+Complete cap installation by toe-screwing through the sub-frame and under the cap.

 When installing your columns, be sure to follow and obey all safety rules and recommendations set forth by tool manufacturers including the use of safety glasses.
 Always follow any, and all, local, state, and federal building codes.